ninfo-py/ninfo/docs/pres.md

 and comes with a nice web interface

-# What does nInfo Look like?
+# What does nInfo look like?

 ## Used as a Library